Russian Special Forces University: Maneuvers at the North Pole

 In April 2016, the team composed of the Russian National Guard Troops "Flying Squad" members, who were trained at a special program developed by the university's instructors with the support from the Russian Geographic Society, held unique military tactical training in the Arctic.
 Under the guidance from the instructors, the team landed on the North Pole three times to practice different methods of special-purpose training in severe Arctic conditions over the course of three weeks.
 The trainees proved that they can fulfill tasks of any complexity in the extreme conditions in any part of the planet.
 This training provided methodological material and practical experience in relation to special operations drilling in the Polar conditions.

-Victory at Special Forces World Championship

-In 2015, Russian team, prepared by the training staff, won the title of winner at the Special Forces World Championship in Jordan.
-The competition held in Jordan welcomed 43 teams from 19 countries.

 "Chaborz" Buggy Production Startup

 In March 2017 the university's instructors team guided the production of the first combat buggies «Chaboz M-3» in Chechnya.
 The features of the vehicle include light construction, high cross-country ability and multifunctionality.
 Buggy is intended for transportation of troops and cargoes in heavy-going regions and off-road with high speed and high ride comfort.
 Thanks to these new vehicles forces in the course of special operations can quick strike militants' positions in forests, mountains and settlements and retreat immediately afterwards.
 Currently the buggies are used in training maneurves of troops in Russia, and some has been supplied to Syria.